sandhya212/Mistic/vignette_example_tcycif.rst

 	* Upload the imaging markers of interest as Markers_ids.csv

-		* A sample .csv is provided in the /metadata folder
+		* A sample .csv is provided in the /metadata/t-CyCIF folder

+		* If using the sample .csv, move this file from /metadata/t-CyCIF to /metadata folder

 	* Upload the markers.csv provided by t-CyCIF